ipuig-pa/02_push_swap/README.md

 ---

-This project involves sorting a random amount of numbers on a stack with a limited set of instructions, aiming to use the lowest possible number of actions.
+This project involves sorting a random amount of numbers on a stack with a limited set of instructions, aiming to use the lowest possible number of actions and supporting on another, initially empty, stack.

 ### Resources